docccdev/evokit/docs/base/config.md

         EKMediaSmall: 'only screen and (min-width: 480px)',
         EKMediaMedium: 'only screen and (min-width: 768px)',
         EKMediaLarge: 'only screen and (min-width: 960px)',
-        EKMediaXlarge: 'only screen and (min-width: 1200px)',
+        EKMediaWide: 'only screen and (min-width: 1200px)',
-        EKMediaXxlarge: 'only screen and (min-width: 1400px)',
+        EKMediaHuge: 'only screen and (min-width: 1400px)',
-        EKMediaXxxlarge: 'only screen and (min-width: 1600px)'
     }
 }